 Respect these adults.
 They learned the art of communication and they know how to maintain healthy relationships.
 They learned how to navigate through society and they know that drama and fighting won’t solve a darn thing out here in the real grown-up world.
 They’ve been hurt and they learned what’s necessary to make things better the next go around.
 They understand how to give and take.
 They know when to speak and when to listen.
 These adults are going to be able to clue you in on how to get along with others, the types of people you may want to avoid, and give you some pretty good advice when you have your own relationship issues.
 Listen to them.

 3. They tell the truth and they keep their word.
 They can be trusted and they do what they say they are going to do.
-If they don’t, there is a very, very good reason.
-They walk their walk and they talk their talk.
+If they don’t, there is a very, very good reason and they discuss it with you.
+They walk their talk.
 They are consistent with the way they tell you to act and how they act themselves because they actually know themselves.

 Respect these adults.
 They know that relationships based on truth, facts, and honesty are the healthiest and happiest.
 They know the importance and benefits of doing what they say they are going to do.
 They learned the relief that trust provides because they have felt the opposite and chose not to do it to others.
 You can trust that they don’t have anything to hide.
 They know how to get more of what they want by simply being themselves and looking out for others.

-The next time you come across someone you are unsure of, just ask yourself if they have the characteristics above or speak to someone who does.
+The next time you come across someone you are unsure of, just ask yourself if they have the characteristics above or get the opinion of another elder who you do respect.

 If you happen to live with someone who you don’t think deserves your respect, you certainly should not begin “disrespecting” them or fighting.
+Don’t do that.
 That will never solve a thing and make situations worse.
-Have a talk with them if they will listen, but if not, just know within yourself that you know better.
+Have a relaxing talk with them if they will listen, and if they don’t want to communicate, get defensive, or have no desire to better themselves, just know within yourself that you know better.
 You know what’s right and what’s wrong.
-Learn all you can from them and let it help you become a better person in the end.
+Choose right always and just learn all you can from them.
+Let their example help you become a better person in the future.

-And if you want to become a grown-up who deserves respect yourself, here’s what you have to do…
+And if you want to become a grown-up who deserves respect yourself, here’s what you can do…

 You got this.